json-api-dotnet/JsonApiDotNetCore/README.md

 app.UseJsonApi();
 ```

-## Specifying The Presenter / ViewModel
+## Specifying The JsonApiResources

+You can think of these as the presenter / view model definitions for your models.

  - When you define a model, you **MUST** specify the associated resource class using the `JsonApiResource` attribute.
  - The specified resource class **MUST** implement `IJsonApiResource`.